 International Conference on “Esoteric Buddhism and East Asian Society”

 The organizing committee for the international conference on “Esoteric Buddhism and East Asian Society” cordially invites the submission of related papers.
-The conference is hosted by the From the Ground Up project based at the University of British Columbia (www.frogbear.org), March 7 and March 9, 2020 at the University of British Columbia in Vancouver.
+The conference is sponsored by the Tianzhu Global Network for the Study of Buddhist Cultures, and co-sponsored by TzuChi Foundation Canada.
+It is hosted by the From the Ground Up project based at the University of British Columbia (www.frogbear.org), March 7–8, 2020 at the University of British Columbia in Vancouver.